SABAB (verb): to cause, bring forth, trigger,

 SABAB Theatre

-Co-founded by British Dramaturge Georgina Van Welie (2004-14) and Kuwaiti writer/ director Sulayman Al Bassam, who continues to lead SABAB to date.
-The company has been proud to worked alongside many outstanding artists over more than two decades.
+Since inception, SABAB has been proud to worked alongside many outstanding Arab and international artists over more than two decades.

 In 2025, SABAB’s core team comprises: (in the Artistic team) the Franco-Syrian actress Hala Omran; the Lebanese musicians and composers Ali Hout and Abed Kobeissy; French Scenographer and Lighting Designer Eric Soyer; (on the technical and admin teams) Egyptian Technical Director and Lighting Designer Saad Shaqrawy; Jordanian Company Manager Wafa Al Fraheen; Tunisian Production Manager Oussama Jamei; Syrian Admin Manager Saif Al Areef, Sri Lankan Stage Manager Chaminda Kiralage and Iraqi production assistant Mohammed Jawad.